 Are you ready to explore the wonders of outer space?
 Join the Science Centre on Zoom for Junior Scientists: Space Exploration!

-This engaging new program includes four 90-minute sessions broadcast live from the Ontario Science Centre.
-Examine a different system of the human body each week through live demonstrations, at-home lab activities and fun crafts using simple household materials.
-Make your own stethoscope, try your hand at testing pipe-cleaner joints, snack on crackers (for science!) and test your skin’s sensitivity to touch—plus so much more!
+This engaging program includes four 90-minute sessions broadcast live from the Ontario Science Centre.
+Examine a different theme each week through live demonstrations, at-home lab activities and fun crafts using simple household materials.
+Experience “chicken legs” syndrome from home, build a model of our solar system, investigate asteroids and so much more—no spacesuit required.

 Separate Junior Scientists programs are available for children ages 5 to 7 and 8 to 10, but there’s no age limit on science!
 With only one registration required per family, this program is a great opportunity to spend time learning and playing together.

-Junior Scientists: The Human Body Series is a four-week program composed of virtual 90-minute sessions.
-This program is being offered twice in early 2021, with limited spots available for each set of dates.
+Junior Scientists: Space Exploration is an online program composed of four 90-minute sessions.
+This program is being offered twice this spring, with limited spots available for each set of dates.
 Participants will register once for all four sessions of the program:

 Price: $105 including HST, $95 for members (Planetary, Stellar, Galactic or Cosmic levels only)

-As with all virtual Science Centre programming, adult supervision is required for Junior Scientists sessions.
+As with all virtual Science Centre programming, adult supervision is required for all Junior Scientists sessions.
 Participants will be able to ask questions and engage with Science Centre staff using the chat function of Zoom, though cameras will be off for privacy reasons.

 Event capacity is limited, and registration will be available on a first-come, first-served basis.
-After you have registered for Junior Scientists: The Human Body Series, you will receive a Zoom link, activity PDF and materials list for each session via email at least one day in advance.
+After you have registered for Junior Scientists: Space Exploration, you will receive a Zoom link, activity PDF and materials list for each session via email at least one day in advance.
 To ensure each session begins and ends on time, please log on 5 to 10 minutes before your session’s start time.